Ford Festiva: Third generation (1996)

 Sales of the second generation Festiva ended in 1996 for the Japanese market, being replaced by generation three—a badge engineered Mazda Demio (DW).
-Known as the "Ford Festiva Mini Wagon", the Japanese-only model range consisted of a single five-door hatchback body style available with either a 1.3- or 1.5-liter engine.
+Known as the "Ford Festiva Mini Wagon", the Japanese-only model range consisted of a single five-door hatchback body style available with either a 1.3- or 1.5-litre engine.
 Transmission options were a three-speed or four-speed automatic and a five-speed manual.
 Production continued until Mazda ceased manufacture of the equivalent Demio in 2002.